CaseyMcGrath/The-MCMC-Cookbook/docs/source/sections/progress_bar.md

 # Convenience: Progress Tracking Bar

 Ok this is probably more of a public service announcement than anything else!
-For a long time I did not know about the *TQDM* python package, but I wish I had!
+For a long time I did not know about the [*tqdm*](https://tqdm.github.io/) python package, but I wish I had!
 You can easily plug it into your code where you might want some kind of progress tracker - something that I just like to have for my MCMCs as a convencience!
 Basically you just initiate it whenever you want to track the progress of a `for` loop.

 **TQDM Example**